Encouraging energy conservation in public buildings

 Bluewater Health has received both provincial and national recognition for its efforts in this field and fully supports the Green Energy Act as a way to encourage continued conservation throughout the province.

-Our energy management plan can be found here: Bluewater Health's Sustainable Energy Plan.
+Our energy management plan can be found here: Bluewater Health's Energy Conservation and Demand Management Plan.

 Our energy consumption and greenhouse gas emissions reporting for 2019 can be found here: Energy Consumption and Greenhouse Gas Emissions Reporting